 What is the best and easiest way to find a house for rent in Chengdu for a foreigner?

-Trust me; this won’t be easy if you can’t speak Chinese.
-There’s ChengduLiving.com forum (that I moderate) and GoChengdoo forum where you can address your query and find expat roommates.
+Trust me; it won’t be easy if you don’t speak Chinese.
+Check out ChengduLiving.com forum (that I moderate) and GoChengdoo forum where you can address your query and find expat roommates or English-speaking landlords.

 1. Be sure about what kind of apartment you need for rent.

 Your choice varies according to who you are.
 During my early days in Chengdu, I preferred not to live with students.
 So I had to refine my search for roommates and apartments based on that.
-Set your standard before apartment-hunting.
+Set your standard or ground rules before apartment-hunting.

 2. Talk to other expats.